 In 10 starts this season, Saunders finished 7-2, striking out 72 batters in 73.1 innings pitched.
 Without him on the mound, the Cardinals had a record of 19-24.

-Even though his successful season was rewarded, Saunders still has more waiting to do.
+Even though his work was rewarded, Saunders still has more waiting to do.
 He and his family are expecting a call from the Reds to see the terms of the contract that the team will offer him.
-From there, the junior nursing major will have to decide whether to accept their offer or finish his degree at SVSU.
+From there, the nursing junior will have to decide whether to accept their offer or finish his degree at SVSU.

-“It’s a tough decision, so I have to weigh my options.
-I’d have two more years of schooling if I came back to school, but only one more year of eligibility for baseball.”
-Saunders said.
+“It’s a tough decision, so I have to weigh my options,” Saunders said.
 “It’s been my dream to become a professional athlete, and now I have my foot in the door.”